European Journal of Neurodegenerative Diseases 2019; 8(1) January-June: 12-14

 Disclosure: all authors report no conflicts of interest relevant to this article.

-KEYWORDS: Parkinson’s disease, immunity, inflammation
+KEYWORDS: Parkinson disease, immunity, inflammation

-PD is one of the most frequent neurodegenerative diseases (4) and presents a degeneration of neurons in the substantia nigra, causing motor dysfunction (5).
-The disease presents neuronal loss with the presence of proteins such as Lewy bodies (absent in mice), but this mechanism still needs to be elucidated.
+PD is one of the most frequent neurodegenerative diseases (4) and presents a degeneration of neurons in the substantia nigra causing motor dysfunction (5).
+The disease presents neuronal loss with the presence of proteins such as Lewy bodies (absent in mouse), but this mechanism still needs to be elucidated.
 The cause of these phenomena has often been attributed to oxidative stress, cytotoxicity, mitochondrial dysfunction, apoptosis, and low-grade inflammation (6-9).
 Inflammation is due to microglial activation, astrogliosis, and lymphocyte infiltration, contributing to neurodegeneration.
 Neurodegeneration could stimulate inflammatory proteins, causing brain dysfunction (10).
-Laboratory blood tests show that some cytokines, such as IL-2, tumor necrosis factor (TNF), and IL-6 (11), as well as the chemokine RANTES (12), are increased in the serum of patients with PD.
+Laboratory blood tests show that some cytokines such as IL-2, tumor necrosis factor (TNF), and IL-6 (11), as well as the chemokine RANTES (12), are increased in the serum of patients with PD.
 These highly inflammatory immune molecules could contribute to neurodegeneration.
 Autoantibodies against dopaminergic neurons may also be responsible or participate in this inflammatory process.
 Activated CD4+ and CD45RO+ T lymphocytes are involved in this immunopathological reaction, while naive CD45RA+ non-activated T lymphocytes are decreased.
 CD25 Treg lymphocytes are also increased in PD patients, demonstrating an immune reaction of the organism against the pathological phenomena.
 However, these results are still unclear and need to be confirmed.

 The brain is an organ that has its own immune system in which cytokines can mediate both physiological and pathological phenomena.
 Pro-inflammatory cytokines such as IL-1, TNF, and IL-6, which can be generated by microglia and are important inflammatory markers, are also found in the cerebrospinal fluid of these patients (13).
-Microglia, sentinels of the central nervous system (CNS), exert a protective effect on the brain by maintaining homeostasis.
+Microglia, which are sentinels of the central nervous system (CNS), exert a protective effect on the brain by maintaining homeostasis.
 These blood monocyte-like cells generate neurotrophic factors such as nerve growth factor (NGF) and fibroblast growth factor (FGF) (14).
 The activation of microglia by external insults leads to the production of pro-inflammatory cytokines, an effect that has also been confirmed in rodents (15).
-Inflammatory cytokines play a key role in the pathogenesis of neurodegenerative diseases (16, 17).
-The cerebrospinal fluid of PD patients shows high levels of cytokines IL-1, IL-6, TNF, TGF-β1, VEGF, and the inflammatory chemokines MCP-1 and MIP-1α, highlighting that this disease also has inflammatory origins and that these cytokines/chemokines could be used as a target of this neurodegenerative pathology (18, 11).
+Inflammatory cytokines play a key role in the pathogenesis of neurodegenerative diseases (16,17).
+The cerebrospinal fluid of PD patients shows high levels of cytokines IL-1, IL-6, TNF, TGF-β1, VEGF, and the inflammatory chemokines MCP-1 and MIP-1α, highlighting that this disease also has inflammatory origins and that these cytokines/chemokines could be used as a target of this neurodegenerative pathology (18,11) (Table I).

 Table I. Some factors that mediate neuroinflammation.

-Tumor necrosis factor (TNF)
+· Tumor necrosis factor (TNF) · Interferon g

-CD68, CD23
+· CD68, CD23 · β2-microglobulin

-Epidermal growth factor, Transforming growth factors α and β
+· Cyclooxygenase · Transforming growth factors α and β

 Conflict of interest